-It is, of course, beyond the scope of this paper to review and assess existing theories of representational content.\footnote{See \cite{Neander2017, Millikan2017, Shea2018} for book-length defences of the main contenders in current debate.} What matters for our limited purposes is that, despite some disagreements on the finer details, philosophers of cognitive science have largely reached a consensus on the key factors that enable internal states to acquire content, and thus become representations with intrinsic meaning \citep{CoelhoMollo2022}.
-The first, most fundamental point of agreement is that an account of representational content must identify one or more natural relations between internal states and external entities and properties responsible for making the former about the latter.
+The first, most fundamental point of agreement is that an account of basic representational content must identify one or more natural relations between internal states and external entities and properties responsible for making the former be about the latter.
 These natural relations must not be ones that already involve states with meaning.
-Since the goal is to account for the emergence of meaning in the world, theories of content must exclusively rely on meaning-less states and processes to avoid vicious circularity.
+Since the goal is to account for the emergence of meaning in the world, theories of basic content must exclusively rely on meaning-\emph{less} states and processes to avoid vicious circularity.
 Much of the work in this area has been dedicated to identifying those relations that can yield fruitful content ascriptions and contribute to explaining the behaviour of cognitive systems.